 If you’re dealing with cash-flow issues and looking for a one-time financing option for a single invoice, then maybe factoring is the way to go.
 Invoice factoring may be one of the oldest forms of business financing.
 But invoice factoring companies are still a one-trick pony.
 For an exorbitant fee, they help you access your cash flow faster.
 And that’s pretty much it.
 With Resolve, you get so much more.

+Resolve is so much more than factoring, it's net terms-as-a-service.
 As a complete B2B credit management and net terms solution, Resolve is like your credit team on tap helping to drive sales and grow your business.
-We'll reduce your accounts receivable staffing needs.
+We'll reduce your accounts receivable staffing needs too by processing payments and syncing with QuickBooks online to reconcile.

 When you work with Resolve, we partner with you to provide: